syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Logical-Formulas.md

 ---
 layout: post
 title: Supported Formulas of Calculate for Syncfusion Essential windowsforms
-description: supported formulas
+description: This session explains that the supported formulas with syntax and description of logical functions in CalcEngine
 platform: windowsforms
 control: Calculate
 documentation: ug
 ---

-# Logical Formulas
+# Logical Formulas of Calculate library